 Expat Life and World Travel (2010-16)

-By July 2010, I was back in Colombia having realized my new dream to be location independent.
+By July 2010, I was back in Colombia, realizing my new dream of being location independent.

 I was now juggling three websites, all of which had developed audiences: